football player Thiago alcantara snapshot_rating

 return df

-Summary: what do you ultimately get?
+Summary: what do you ultimately get from Athlemetrics Predictor?

 • Ratings: Overall Rating and the four sub-dimension scores.